 DSL/ADSL which is based on the telephone Network system that carries data at high speeds through electrical signals converted by the modem.
 An alternative to DSL/ADSL is Cable.

 Cable internet which uses the same cables that bring you cable TV is able to offer very fast internet speeds as well.
 A caveat being that it may be difficult if next to impossible to install depending on the availability within a building, or apartment.
 If not already offered it could be difficult to install without the cooperation of the entire building management.

 Satellite internet access has been hailed as an alternative to fixed-line access especially for areas that are difficult to reach.
 Regional and rural areas where the public telephone system might not reach is a perfect place to utilize satellite internet access.
-Although the speeds offered aren’t on par with other internet connections the wireless connectivity is a huge boon and satellite internet providers can provide a quick installation, for a reliable connection and high speed that has developed significantly over the years.
+Wireless connectivity is a huge boon and satellite internet providers can provide a quick installation, for a reliable connection and high speed that has developed significantly over the years.
 While there are higher-speed options, the accessibility of satellite internet is definitely a huge advantage.